In the Department of Correction this class is accountable for directing the departmental food service operation.

 Incumbents in this class must possess general good health, be free from any disease or injury which would impair health or usefulness and retain sufficient strength, stamina, agility and visual and auditory acuity to perform the duties of the class.
 Permanent appointment will be contingent upon successful completion of a medical and physical examination and drug screening.

-This replaces the existing specification for the class Correctional Chief of Food Services in Salary Group MP 65 approved effective December 10, 2004.
-(Revised to adjust Salary Group and modify content)
+This replaces the existing specification for the class of Correctional Chief of Food Services in Salary Group MP 66 approved effective September 14, 2007.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007